kasperjunge/Deep-Learning-Vinyl-Records/README.md

 # Vinyl Records and Deep Learning
+NOTE: This code was written in an introduction course to deep learning and was my first project with machine learning.

 The main project in the course "Deep Learning" at Technical University of Denmark.
 The objective is to make a convolutional neural network tell a vinyl records release decade based on its album cover art.
 The input is an image of a vinyl record cover and the output is a decade (60s, 70s and 80s).
 The data used to train this CNN is gathered using the discogs_scraper script written i C# which can be found on my GitHub aswell.

 Guide: